 The 1996 Special Plan is administered by the Committee.
-The Committee has complete authority, subject to the limitations described herein, to determine which eligible employees, consultants and directors will be granted options, the number of shares covered by each option, the exercise price, the vesting schedule, and the option period.
+The Committee has complete authority, subject to the limitations described herein, to determine which eligible employees, consultants and directors will be granted options, the time at which options will be granted, the number of shares covered by each option, the exercise price, the vesting schedule, and the option period.